Sayanth789/Flask/README.md

  # Flask Project

-A simple web application built using [Flask](https://flask.palletsprojects.com/), a lightweight Python web framework.
+### A simple web application built using [Flask](https://flask.palletsprojects.com/), a lightweight Python web framework.
-Flask as you know **Flask is a lightweight, Python-based web framework used for building web applications.
+ ### As you know **Flask is a lightweight, Python-based web framework used for building web applications.
 It's classified as a "micro-framework" because it provides a minimal core with essential tools but does not include many built-in features like a database layer, allowing developers to choose their own extensions and libraries.**
 📘 🛩️ 🛩️
 ---